 It’s no secret that advances in technology have changed life as we know it.
 While these changes have brought more opportunity for education, communication, transparency and other benefits, we’ve also seen the harmful impacts, such as cyberbullying, more pressures to “keep up with the Joneses,” and increased self-doubt.

-KVC Hospitals provides psychiatric treatment to youth struggling with depression, anxiety, suicidal ideation, the effects of trauma, and other mental and behavioral health challenges.
+KVC Hospitals provides psychiatric treatment to youth struggling with depression, anxiety, suicidal ideation, the effects of trauma, and other behavioral health challenges.
 Dr. Vishal Adma serves as Medical Director for KVC Hospitals and oversees services for the youth psychiatric inpatient and residential treatment facilities.
 Additionally, he provides psychiatric care to children and families.
 Dr. Jyotsna Adma is a Child Psychiatrist for KVC Hospitals.
 She works with a wide range of patients and specializes in ADHD, childhood mood disorders and childhood anxiety disorders.

 In a recent interview, Dr. Vishal Adma and Dr. Jyotsna Adma discussed what parents can do to help their children regarding anxiety and increased pressures.
 Married for many years and both experts in this field, they provided answers from a combined perspective and could often finish each other’s thoughts.
 Overall, their response wasn’t that parents should limit their child’s use of technology or monitor their interactions, but that they should educate themselves about the technology and social platforms their child is using so that they can talk about it.